 |5,001 kg||15 kg||15£|

 3. Create rules in Flexible Shipping

 Since you have your rules written down, you can now create shipping methods in Flexible Shipping based on these rules.
 They may look like this:

 Do you need help with Flexible Shipping?
-Check out our article on how to configure WooCommerce Weight Based Shipping rules in our plugin.
+Check out our docs on how to configure WooCommerce Weight Based Shipping rules in our plugin.